VipDataTool/VIP-Data-Tool/README.md

 LISTEN UP CHUMPS- I'M VERY IMPORTANT.
 MY TIME IS VALUABLE.
 I'M A BIG DEAL!
 So when I deserve data, I demand data!
 That's why I made this very superior, very important data tool for me and my bro's to use when looking for new clubs and gyms and stuff to totally dominate...

 DESCRIPTION:
-V.I.P. stands for "Venues in Places" referring to the Foursquare 'Places' API provided by Foursquare.
+V.I.P. stands for "Venues in Places" referring to the Foursquare 'Places' API.
 A description of the endpoint can be found here: <https://developer.foursquare.com/docs/api>

 This module is essentially just a wrapper for the Python library referenced here: <https://developer.foursquare.com/docs/api/libraries>